Horror Phenomenon 'Terrifier 2 - GuruFocus.com

 Following his gruesome demise in the first film, a sinister presence has brought Art the Clown back to life to rein terror on the residents of Miles County in Terrifier 2.
 On Halloween night, he returns to the unassuming town and sets his sights on fresh prey: a teenage girl and her little brother, portrayed by LaVera and Elliott Fullam, respectively.

-Head on over to www.Terrifier2TheMovie.com for current listings or check Fandango to get Terrifier 2 tickets near you.
+Head on over to www.Terrifier2TheMovie.com for all the ways to watch Terrifier 2.

 ABOUT CINEDIGM